Pterygomandibular raphe: Relations

+The pterygomandibular raphe is the common meeting point of the superior pharyngeal constrictor muscle and the buccinator muscle.
+This common attachment makes the raphe a junction of the oral cavity, oropharynx, and nasopharynx.

+The inferior alveolar nerve passes lateral to the raphe; the raphe is therefore a landmark for a nerve block of this nerve.

+The general location of the raphe is indicated by the pterygomandibular fold.

+Attachments

+The pterygomandibular raphe gives attachment to the central portion of the buccinator muscle anteriorly, and to the superior pharyngeal constrictor muscle posteriorly.

 Variation

 In foetuses, the pterygomandibular raphe is always very prominent.
 However, in adults, it may become less distinctive.
-It is very large and distinctive in around 36% adults.
+It is very large and distinctive, in around 36% adults.
 It is fairly small, and only an upper triangular portion visible, in around 36% of adults.
 It is not visible in around 28%, making the superior pharyngeal constrictor muscle and the buccinator muscle continuous.
 This may vary by ethnic group.